cqfn/patternika/README.md

 ### IntelliJ IDEA

+To build the project in IntelliJ IDEA and to run static checks and tests, you need to import the Gradle script into IntellIJ IDEA:

 1. Open the "build.gradle" Gradle script file ("File | Open...").
 1. In the dialog that will appear, select "Open as Project".
 1. The project will open in IntelliJ IDEA.